Why SGLI Alone Is Not Enough Life Insurance

 SGLI Coverage Limits

+Probably should have led with this section, honestly.
 SGLI maxes out at $500,000.
 While this sounds substantial, financial advisors typically recommend coverage equal to 10-15 times your annual income.
 For an E-6 with a family, this could mean a gap of several hundred thousand dollars.
+That’s what makes running the numbers so important.

 What Happens After Separation